-These little things, these details or secrets kept the director of the Office of Strategic Services up in the dead of the night.
+And thus far, it was these little things, these details or secrets kept the director of the Office of Strategic Services up in the dead of the night.

 At first it was little things that shocked the British.
-Rommel launched his planned offensive early.
+Rommel launched his anticipated offensive early.
 In two weeks, he had kicked the Commonwealth armies out of the whole of Italian Libya, with exception to Tobruk.
 He then did something no one could have anticipated.
 He dug in as though it had been the Great War all over again.
 Rommel, and by extension, those he represented appeared, to be up to something.
 The man had a shoddy track record of paying attention to logistics and standing still for too long.
 It seemed as though like his defense of Tripoli had knocked some sense into him.

 Second, entire bomber squadrons were vanishing over the Channel and Germany.
 They would launch, nearly reach their targets, and then disappear.
 It wasn't a one hundred percent thing.
 A good seventy percent of the missions were getting through, but that number was dropping at a frightening rate.

-Pilots of the RAF that returned from their attacks gossiped of how effective the Krauts had gotten in finding them.
-Their Anti-Aircraft defenses were organized to respond with higher efficiency.
+Pilots of the RAF that returned from their attacks gossiped of how effective the Germans had gotten in finding them.
+Their anti-aircraft defenses were organized to respond with higher efficiency.
 When the ground defenses didn't get them, the Luftwaffe always knew exactly where and when they were coming.
 The air war in Germany was quickly becoming a second Battle of Britain for the RAF.
 Only this time they were on the losing side.
 It appeared as though the German's had developed radar on par if not, better than their own.